Sisow/plg-prestashop1.7/README.md

 The Buckaroo PrestaShop Payments Plugin is convenient and works like a charm, it's easy to install and takes all the trouble out of your hands.
 It is a plugin with many different payment methods, all of which are SEPA proof.

 **Please note:** Buckaroo took over Sisow in 2021 and thereby all of their plugins.
 This PrestaShop plugin is the former Sisow version and it contains a ready-to-sell payment gateway for Buckaroo.
-However new functionalities will only be added in [Buckaroo's main PrestaShop plugin](https://github.com/buckaroo-it/PrestaShop) and not in this specific plugin.
+However new functionalities will only be added in [Buckaroo's primary PrestaShop plugin](https://github.com/buckaroo-it/PrestaShop) and not in this specific plugin.

 For more information about the former Sisow plugin and the migration, please visit: https://www.buckaroo.nl/sisow